top of page

 The Wedding Cake House offers short term, project based residencies with a focus on mid-career artists.

-All applicants are asked to read this page in its entirety before applying to a group residency at the Wedding Cake House.
-The application is linked at the bottom of the page.
+All applicants are asked to read this page in its entirety before applying to a residency at the Wedding Cake House.
+The application portal is linked at the bottom of the page.
 If you have any questions, don’t hesitate to hit us up at weddingcakehouseresidencies@gmail.com

-• July 21st - Winter residency applications go live
+• July 1st - Winter residency applications go live

-• August 21st - Winter residency applications due
+• August 12th - Winter residency applications due

 GROUP RESIDENCY